Preview: Player odds for the Wizards vs. Raptors game tonight

-The Washington Wizards play the Toronto Raptors today at 7:30 p.m.
+The Washington Wizards play the Dallas Mavericks today at 7:30 p.m.
 ET.
 Here are the odds on various player stats from DraftKings Sportsbook.

 Who is expected to be the leading scorer?